gabreek/mpv-handler-queue/README.md

     *Note*: The `mpv-handler` uses `/tmp/mpvsocket` by default.
 Ensure this matches the path in your `mpv.conf`.

-**(Optional) Install Zenity**: For the interactive playlist dialog, you need to have `zenity` installed.
-If it's not found, the dialog is skipped, and the handler will default to loading the entire playlist.
+7.  **(Optional) Install `zenity` and `wmctrl`**: For the interactive playlist dialog and to ensure it stays on top, you need to have `zenity` and `wmctrl` installed.
+If `zenity` is not found, the dialog is skipped, and the handler will default to loading the entire playlist.
+    On Debian/Ubuntu-based systems, you can install them using:
+    ```bash
+    sudo apt-get install zenity wmctrl
+    ```

 [rfc-base64-url]: https://datatracker.ietf.org/doc/html/rfc4648#section-5
 [badges-aur-git]: https://img.shields.io/aur/version/mpv-handler-git?style=for-the-badge&logo=archlinux&label=mpv-handler-git